 New York Museum of Transportation

-The New York Museum of Transportation is open on Sundays from 11am-5pm all year long, with special events and trolley rides during the non-winter months.
+The New York Museum of Transportation is open on Sundays all year long, with special events and trolley rides during the non-winter months.
 Their impressive collection and engaging events are managed by dedicated volunteers who are excited to share stories of Rochester’s rich transportation history.

 Rochester & Genesee Valley Railroad Museum

-Volunteers at the Rochester Genesee Valley Railroad Museum actively acquire, restore and preserve New York’s largest collection of historic railroad equipment.
-Spend a day riding the train and checking out their Rochester-centric collection!
+Volunteers at the Rochester Genesee Valley Railroad Museum actively acquire, restore, and preserve New York’s largest collection of historic railroad equipment.
+Spend a day riding the train and checking out their Rochester-centric collection.

 Sam Patch Erie Canal Packet Boat